OpenEvalProject/evals/manuscripts/elife-49898/v3/manuscript.md

 ## Abstract

 The human face represents a combined set of highly heritable phenotypes, but knowledge on its genetic architecture remains limited, despite the relevance for various fields.
-A series of genome-wide association studies on 78 facial shape phenotypes quantified from 3-dimensional facial images of 10,115 Europeans identified 24 genetic loci reaching study-wide suggestive association (p < 5 × 10 −8 ), among which 17 were previously unreported.
-A follow-up multi-ethnic study in additional 7917 individuals confirmed 10 loci including six unreported ones (p adjusted < 2.1 × 10 −3 ).
+A series of genome-wide association studies on 78 facial shape phenotypes quantified from 3-dimensional facial images of 10,115 Europeans identified 24 genetic loci reaching study-wide suggestive association (p < 5 × 10−8), among which 17 were previously unreported.
+A follow-up multi-ethnic study in additional 7917 individuals confirmed 10 loci including six unreported ones (padjusted < 2.1 × 10−3).
 A global map of derived polygenic face scores assembled facial features in major continental groups consistent with anthropological knowledge.
-Analyses of epigenomic datasets from cranial neural crest cells revealed abundant cis -regulatory activities at the face-associated genetic loci.
+Analyses of epigenomic datasets from cranial neural crest cells revealed abundant cis-regulatory activities at the face-associated genetic loci.
 Luciferase reporter assays in neural crest progenitor cells highlighted enhancer activities of several face-associated DNA variants.
 These results substantially advance our understanding of the genetic basis underlying human facial variation and provide candidates for future in-vivo functional studies.

 ## Introduction